Finder makes money from featured partners, but editorial opinions are our own.

 Because dividend payments are a form of income, you do need to include these in your total taxable income when you file your tax return.

-However, thanks to the franking credits system in Australia, you often won't need to pay much tax on your dividends (or any at all).
+However, thanks to Australia's franking credits system, you often won't need to pay much tax on your dividends (or any at all).

 This means that while you do need to include the dividend in your total taxable income, you'll receive a discount credit that will reduce your taxable income by the amount already paid by the company.